 Quick Tips: Eviction Notices & the Eviction Process

-- As soon as the rent is late (or when you realize the tenant is otherwise breaking the lease agreement), send the proper eviction notice for your state/province.
-Legal service options vary by state, but certified mail is accepted in most – always keep the confirmation receipt!)
+- As soon as the rent is late (or when you realize the tenant is otherwise breaking the lease agreement), serve the proper eviction notice for your state/province.
+Legal service options vary by state, but certified mail is accepted in most – always keep the confirmation receipt!

 - After the waiting period, you can file with the local court for eviction.
 A hearing is scheduled, which you should attend with any proof you can bring with you.

-- Assuming the judge agrees with you at the hearing, you can then schedule an eviction date with the sheriff or other official representative of the courts.
+- Assuming the judge agrees to let you proceed at the hearing, you can then schedule an eviction date with the sheriff or other official representative of the courts.
 Contact the sheriff the same day, and schedule for the earliest available date.

-- Show up on the day of the eviction to meet the sheriff, and bring a contractor to change the locks and start cleaning up the property as soon as the tenant is out.
+- Show up on the day of the eviction to meet the sheriff, and bring a contractor to change the locks and start cleaning up the property as soon as possession of the property has legally changed hands.

-- Collect the judgment against the tenant, for the back money they owe you!
+- File for a money judgment against the tenant, for the back rent, fees and utilities that they owe you!